 Warm attire is essential when packing for Scotland.
 Even in the dead of summer, the temperatures can dip to astonishing lows.

-As such, I made stock up on layers when narrowing down my list of what to pack for Scotland, the star of the show was the jean jacket.
-I tossed this thing on a daily basis, definitely one of the best purchases I made when packing for Scotland.
+As such, I made stock up on layers when narrowing down my list of what to pack for Scotland, the star of the show was this jean jacket.
+I tossed it on on a daily basis, definitely one of the best purchases I made when packing for Scotland.

 Scotland Outfit Ideas #4: Statement jacket & wide-leg jeans